bbglab/oncodrivefml/docs/source/analysis.rst

-.. [#obsIgnored] When a observed mutation is ignored it means that it cannot be assigned a score, and thus it does not contribute to the observed scores and in the simulation the number of mutations simulated is
+.. [#obsIgnored] When an observed mutation is ignored it means that it cannot be assigned a score, and thus it does not contribute to the observed scores and in the simulation the number of mutations simulated is